-In terms of human health, my laboratory at the Oklahoma Medical Research Foundation contributes to understanding the genetic basis of human neurological diseases and disorders such as mental retardation syndromes, depression, memory disorders, schizophrenia, and sleep or anesthesia disorders.
+In terms of human health, my laboratory at the Oklahoma Medical Research Foundation contributes to understanding the genetic basis of human neurodegenerative disorders such as ALS, hereditary spastic paraplegia, and Charco-Marie-Tooth peripheral neuropathy.

 B.S., Houghton College, Houghton, NY, 1985